Tasselhat/ReactPortfolioWebsite/README.md

 This project is a collection of my projects and pages for my portfolio website.

-Project can be accessed at: https://tasselhat.github.io/ReactPortfolioWebsite/
+My portfolio can be found here: https://www.timbschneider.com/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Sorting Visualizer
-Sorting alogrithms and their time complexities, efficiency, and use cases have always been interesting to me.
-I also really enjoy the patterns that emerge when they are visualized.
-I built this app to both learn React native and create a sorting visualizer that I enjoy playing around with and watch as much as I enjoyed building.
-(Google Chrome recommended but can be used with any browser or device)
+The Sorting Visualizer is a web application that visualizes various sorting algorithms and their time complexities, efficiency, and use cases.
+Built using React, the app offers an interactive and fun way to explore the patterns that emerge when sorting algorithms are visualized.

 # How Long Have I Been Alive
-Program to calculate the number of days, as well as months/weeks/hours/minutes/seconds between two dates.
-One of my first programming projects I created in java that I then refactored to work with vanilla javascript + HTML/CSS, then refactored again to function within this react app.
+How Long Have I Been Alive is a program that calculates the number of days, as well as months/weeks/hours/minutes/seconds between two dates.
+The project was first created in Java and then refactored to work with vanilla JavaScript + HTML/CSS, and later integrated into this React Portfolio Website.

 # Vintage Computer Terminal
-An oldschool vintage black and green terminal display much like an old IBM dos, made this mostly for fun and visual appeal, also functions as an About page.
+The Vintage Computer Terminal is a nostalgic, old-school, black and green terminal display much like an old IBM DOS.
+The project was made mostly for fun and visual appeal but also functions as an About page.

 # Budget Tracker Web App
-A react web app with ability to login and track how to budget your paychecks based on user determined percentages or expenses.
-Made to help learn Node.js/Express/MongoDB backend development.
+The Budget Tracker Web App is a React web application that allows users to login and track how to budget their paychecks based on user-determined percentages or expenses.
+The app was made to help learn Node.js/Express/MongoDB backend development and hone my React skills and offers a simple and efficient way to track expenses and investments.